coder/deploy-code-server/README.md

 $ cat $(rclone config file | sed -n 2p) | base64 --b 0 # MacOS
 ```

-Now, you canadd the following the environment variables in the code-server cloud app:
+Now, you can add the following the environment variables in the code-server cloud app:

 | Environment Variable | Description                                                                                                                                           | Default Value                             | Required |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------- | -------- |